deadpixelsec/deadpixelsec.github.io/_posts/2020-07-01-MoreThanAGPA_PerfectionToExcellence.md

 ---
 layout: post
-title: More than a GPA: A journey from perfectionism to excellence.
+title: More than a GPA - A journey from perfectionism to excellence.
 ---

 [@CharCharBonkles](https://twitter.com/CharCharBonkles)